MK99MA/SoMoE-19/README.md

 #### Admin Management:
 ![AdminManagementImage](https://github.com/MK99MA/soccermod-2019edit/blob/master/images/adminmgmt.png)
- ● Admin Lists for both, Sourcemod (admins_simple.ini only) and Soccermod Admins
+ ● Admin Lists for Sourcemod (admins.cfg(recommended) and admins_simple.ini) and Soccermod Admins
  ● Online List, showing everyone who can access the admin portion of the menu
  ● Add or remove Soccermod only Admins, granting only access to the adminmenu
- NOT ADVISED BUT POSSIBLE: (Backup the files if you plan on using it!)
+ ● Creates a Backup of your original admins.cfg upon first start, as well as copying existing Admins to the new file
  ● Add Sourcemod Admins ingame (Full Admin = 99:z flags, Custom Admin allows manual input; b Flag is still required for Soccermod)
  ● Promote a Soccermod Admin to a Sourcemod Admin ingame

 #### Chat Settings:
 ![ChatSetImage](https://github.com/MK99MA/soccermod-2019edit/blob/master/images/chatsettings.png)